laurthompson0/school_projects/README.md

 # School Projects

-A repository of interesting projects I have completed or contributed to while completing my Bachelor of Science in Computer Science.
+A repository of interesting projects I created or contributed to while completing my Bachelor of Science in Computer Science.

 ## Project List